Photo by Maggie Victor: Sailing with Norm Goldblatt on San Francisco Bay.

 So you think this is an easy life, here in Palo Alto?
 Why, it fairly reeks of challenge, risk, and high adventure!
 My electronic calendar is crammed to capacity with fearless assaults on high-tech pinnacles (subtly camouflaged as speaking engagements): Hewlett-Packard.
 Apple.
 Sun.
 Intellicorp.
 All-nighters of software-hacking alternate with those of machining and still others of writing… leaving me wired yet exhausted, too limp to face the daily onslaught of perky voices and curious faces.
 And then there are the unexpected doses of adrenaline: skimming the Pacific with Alan in a Cessna 172, only to nose skyward, squeak over a cliff, and aim for the treetops of a 2,000-foot ridge.
 “There’s my property,” he says, pointing down as the plane closes in on a cluster of redwoods at 200 feet per second…

 Adrenaline’s addicting stuff, isn’t it?
 But unlike most addictions, it’s pure delight when the conditions are right and horrifying when they’re not.
 Skydiving, breathless tickling marathons, climbing to Alan’s tree fort in the dark, taking a blind corner at 30 in a Vacuum Velocipede — those are OK.
-Getting cut off by a jerk-piloted dirty white van making a left turn onto Page Mill Road — that’s definitely NOT OK.
+Getting cut off by a dirty white van making a left turn onto Page Mill Road — that’s definitely NOT OK.
 That little buzz of adrenaline does little to offset the chilling awareness of extreme vulnerability, of mortality.
 Sometimes I get images… a mental slide show of what-ifs that urge me to flee these risky highways and move to something else, something gentle, something like a recumbent kayak or sailboat or even, while we’re dreaming, something airborne.

 But in the meantime, lacking the requisite megabucks, I’ll be pedaling the Megacycle out of Palo Alto in about 2 weeks.
-The layover has served its purpose; the tires itch violently like a sneeze that won’t quite happen and the urge to roll is so compelling that it seems almost hormonal.
+The layover has served its purpose; the tires itch violently like a sneeze that won’t quite happen, and the urge to roll is so compelling that it seems almost hormonal.

-And besides, I want to play with my new toys where they’re designed to work best — out there on the road where comfort, like a gob of gelato, is rare treat instead of daily routine.
+Besides, I want to play with my new toys where they’re designed to work best — out there on the road where comfort, like a gob of gelato, is rare treat instead of daily routine.

-New toys, yes.
+New toys, oh yes.
 There have been a number of techie delights to offset the stresses of my frantic business schedule.
 One of the major motives of this whole Palo Alto adventure was to get some of the bike’s sexier systems working.
 A few highlights…

 Paleo-texting while driving: